Galvanic cell: Principles

-Galvanic cells are extensions of spontaneous redox reactions, but have been merely designed to harness the energy produced from said reaction.
+Galvanic cells are extensions of spontaneous redox reactions, but have been designed to harness the energy produced from said reaction.
 For example, when one immerses a strip of zinc metal (Zn) in an aqueous solution of copper sulfate (CuSO4), dark-colored solid deposits will collect on the surface of the zinc metal and the blue color characteristic of the Cu(2+) ion disappears from the solution.
 The depositions on the surface of the zinc metal consist of copper metal, and the solution now contains zinc ions.
 This reaction is represented by: